mutonic/Portfolio_Microverse/README.md

 If you liked this project, don't hesitate to give it a star to support it

-If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to thank Microverse for their great curriculum and my collegues at Microverse

 ## 📝 License <a name="license"></a>